Superbloom Fund Grantees

 More than an event, the Summit is a launchpad—empowering women to protect ecosystems, uplift communities, and lead lasting, meaningful change.

-In Guinea’s Fouta Djallon highlands, the village of Pellel Koura, Guinea borders the Saala Forest, a Key Biodiversity Area (KBA) and an Important Bird Area (IBA), and home to threatened species such as the West African chimpanzee, with sources of water essential for local communities and downstream ecosystems Increasing pressure from fuelwood use, unsustainable agriculture, and water scarcity—exacerbated by climate change—has led to deforestation, habitat loss, and declining ecosystem services in Saala Forest.
+In Guinea’s Fouta Djallon highlands, the village of Pellel Koura borders the Saala Forest, a Key Biodiversity Area (KBA), Important Bird Area (IBA), and home to threatened species such as the West African chimpanzee, with sources of water essential for local communities and downstream ecosystems.
+Increasing pressure from fuelwood use, unsustainable agriculture, and water scarcity—exacerbated by climate change—has led to deforestation, habitat loss, and declining ecosystem services in Saala Forest.
 Women are disproportionately affected, as they are primarily responsible for collecting wood and water, yet they also hold critical knowledge for sustainable land management.

-• LeAP: Leadership for Africa’s Parks is a new initiative to enhance conservation leadership skills at African wildlife colleges and universities to improve wildlife conservation and support communities.
-We work with selected faculty lecturers at partner institutions to fill gaps in curricula by embedding skills such as problem solving, teamwork, conflict management, and more into undergraduate curricula so that all wildlife graduates gain these essential conservation skills.
+LeAP: Leadership for Africa’s Parks is a new initiative to enhance conservation leadership skills at African wildlife colleges and universities to improve wildlife conservation and support communities.
+LeAP works with selected faculty lecturers at partner institutions to fill gaps in curricula by embedding skills such as problem solving, teamwork, conflict management, and more into undergraduate curricula so that all wildlife graduates gain these essential conservation skills.
 LeAP’s Women’s Conservation Leadership Program provides additional and unique support for women.

 Women offer valuable perspectives to advance conservation and protected & conserved area management, but face special challenges, including systemic barriers to education, cultural norms, harassment, and more.
 As part of the Women’s Conservation Leadership Program, LeAP holds monthly webinars for female faculty and students led by women conservation leaders who share their personal experiences and guide other women to success.
 Together, they will develop and solidify a network of LeAP Women Conservation Leaders who meet regularly to exchange information and ideas.
 LeAP will enhance its support of women to include female-only field visits to parks and communities, study tours to meet with decision makers, and LeAP workshops bringing together female lecturers, students, and leading women conservationists where women feel safe and heard as they learn from female role models.
 Professional career development opportunities for female lecturers will also enable them to grow and contribute to their universities.